ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/workspaces/workspace_product/workspace_product.md

 {% docs fct_usage_event %}

-Union of gitlab_dotcom and service_ping sources with additional dim id's
+Type of Data: Union of gitlab_dotcom and service_ping sources with additional dim id's Use case: Source of truth (atomic)

 {% enddocs %}

 {% docs mart_usage_event %}

+Type of Data: gitlab.com db usage events
+Aggregate Grain: Event (this would be the mart version of the atomic table) Time Grain: None
+Use case: Everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges, exclude specific projects
-GitLab.com Event-Level mart - Sourced from fct_event_usage_metrics
+(GitLab.com Event-Level mart - Sourced from fct_event_usage_metrics)

-This table contains all gitlab.com events with additional dimensions and other facilitating fields.

 {% enddocs %}

 {% docs mart_xmau_metric_monthly %}

+Type of Data: gitlab.com db usage events
+Aggregate Grain: Plan (including Free/Paid and Total) / Metric Time Grain: 28-day (likely last 28 days of the month) Use case: Paid SaaS xMAU, SaaS SpO
-GitLab.com mart that determined unique namespace and user counts for total, free and paid metrics.
+(GitLab.com mart that determined unique namespace and user counts for total, free and paid metrics.)

 {% enddocs %}

 {% docs mart_usage_event_plan_monthly %}

+Type of Data: gitlab.com db usage events
+Aggregate Grain: Plan (including Free/Paid and Total) / Metric Time Grain: 28-day (likely last 28 days of the month) Use case: Paid SaaS xMAU, SaaS SpO
-GitLab.com Plan/Metric mart aggregated by month.
+(GitLab.com Plan/Metric mart aggregated by month.
 Trying to mimic Self-managed usage ping format by getting the count of each event that happened in the last 28 days.
-Effectively ignoring the first two or three days of each month.
+Effectively ignoring the first two or three days of each month.)

-Gives the total event counts, as well as the number of unique namespaces and uniques users for that plan/month/metric

 {% enddocs %}